 The bottom line is that if you are involved in a car accident caused by an out-of-province driver, you need a lawyer to help you sort out which province’s coverage applies, and to what benefits you are entitled.

 If you are the innocent victim of a motor vehicle accident out-of-province, your right to make a Personal Injury Claim may be limited by the law of the province in which the accident occurred.
-Contact the ICBC Insurance Lawyers of Acheson Sweeney Foley Sahota in Victoria for legal assistance.
+Contact Acheson Sweeney Foley Sahota in Victoria for legal assistance.

 This whole area is fraught with difficulty and there is no doubt you will need a lawyer’s help if you are involved in a motor vehicle accident outside of B.C.